NoctuaAthenae/Smart-Home-using-Arduino-and-Raspberry-Pi/NetworkProtocol/messageStructure.md

 Each message consists of the following fields:
 - 1 Byte: Version
 - 1 Byte: Receiver
-- 1 Byte: Last Device, that handled the message
-- 1 Byte: Next Hop
 - 6 Bit: Message Type (max 64 message types)
 <a name="GF"></a>
 - 1 Bit: Group flag (GF)